sathiyajith/RESTPulse/README.md

 ## Future works
 - The number of HTTP requests can be reduced by delaying the next check for healthier APIs.
 - The current implementation creates a new set of threads every 15 seconds and destroys them after collecting the availability of all endpoints.
 Instead, we could reuse the same set of threads to invoke the target function every 15 seconds.
-However, this approach is only efficient for very large YAML files and not for smaller ones, as the threads consume resources by sleeping for the entire 15 seconds.
+However, this approach is only efficient for very large YAML files and not for smaller ones, as all the threads consume resources by waiting for the entire 15 seconds.

 ## Setup
 Install Python and Pip